The sensorial world of an autistic child.

 The autistic child also uses all these "tools" so that the brain can gather the information needed to function.
-But in people with autism, the perception and tolerance of the stimulus is divergent - it is lowered or elevated.
+However, in people with autism, the perception and tolerance of the stimulus is divergent - it is lowered or elevated.
 Therefore, the brain does not accumulate, organize and process properly.
 Impulses that reach the brain are either too strong and too numerous, or too weak to be used properly.
-As a consequence, children's reactions are inadequate and their irrational behavior sometimes leads to alienation.
+Consequently, children's reactions are inadequate and their irrational behavior sometimes leads to alienation.

 How autistic children can receive impulses from the outside?